A Caratheodory theorem for the bidisk via Hilbert space methods: Introduction

-A limitation of models is that they are restricted to one and two dimensions, at least as far as the Schur class is concerned (that is, the class of functions holomorphic and bounded by one on $\D^n$).
+A limitation of models is that they are restricted to one and two dimensions, at least as far as the Schur class is concerned.
 For $n \geq 3$ it is not true that all functions in the Schur class possess models; those that do are said to belong to the {\em Schur-Agler class}.
-There are many papers on interpolation by functions in the Schur-Agler class (for example \cite{agM, BaBo}).
+There are many papers on interpolation by functions in the Schur-Agler class (for example \cite{agmc_bid, babo02}).
 The present results too extend straightforwardly to the Schur-Agler class on the polydisk, but since there are already versions of Julia-Carath\'eodory for the whole Schur class of $\D^n$ it seems appropriate to confine ourselves to the case $n=2$ in this paper.

 The paper is arranged as follows.
 Section \ref{results} contains a statement of the Julia-Carath\'eodory theorem in one variable, makes precise two notions of nontangential convergence on $\D^2$, provides formal definitions of $B$-points and $C$-points and presents the two main results of the paper, Theorems \ref{pickfn} and \ref{5.3p}.
 Section \ref{models} defines a model of a function and a realization of a model.
 In Section \ref{JuliaLem} we state and prove the two-variable analogs of Julia's inequality and other results on nontangential convergence at a $B$-point.
 In Section \ref{Bpoints} we characterize $B$-points in terms of models and prove the remarkable fact that if a model converges weakly along a nontangential sequence at a $B$-point then it also converges strongly.
 We also introduce the important notion of the cluster set of a model at a $B$-point.
 In Section \ref{example} we discuss the rational inner function \beq \psi(\lambda) = \frac{ \frac{1}{2} \lambda^1 + \frac{1}{2}\lambda^2 -\la^1\la^2}{1 - \frac{1}{2} \lambda^1 - \frac{1}{2}\lambda^2} \eeq which shows that Carath\'eodory's implication (A)$\Rightarrow$(C) of Theorem \ref{thma1} does not generalize to the bidisk.
 Section \ref{directional} analyses the nature of directional derivatives at a $B$-point, showing how a function in the (one-variable) Pick class is associated with any $B$-point of a function in the Schur class of $\D^2$ (see Theorem \ref{pickfn}).
 In Section \ref{holdiffC} we characterize $C$-points in terms of models and in Section \ref{carathm} we prove our Carath\'eodory theorem, Theorem \ref{5.3p}.
 Section \ref{conclud} compares our results with those of Jafari and Abate.